I support individuals to overcome difficulties and feel at home and happy in their own skin.

 In 2007 I discovered an approach called 'Processwork'.
 I was blown away by the richness and simplicity of the approach.
 A very versatile yet simple paradigm, Processwork in its essence is about discovering the creativity and meaning in the very things that disturb us.
 Processwork combines my passions into one: it isn't just about individual psychology but through its application known as "Worldwork" and "Deep Democracy" offers new pathways to engage with communities, nations, organisations.

 My dissertation focuses on process-oriented parenting- using my journey as a mother as a research project, and applying Processwork to the many small and big everyday moments of our parenting journey.
-It has made mothering more meaningful to me and has proven very helpful in times of crisis.
-I am glad to be supporting mothers as well as fathers and carers in different formats- in individual therapy as well as through offering a mothers group locally.
+It has made raising a child more meaningful to me and has proven very helpful in times of crisis.

 Process work has many applications and I am honoured to be involved in many different kinds of projects- co-creating theatre using Worldwork; bringing awareness to racism in interactive workshops; running groups on identity and sexuality and much more.

 At the most recent IAPOP (International Association of Process Oriented Psychology) conference in Dublin in May 2018 I presented my research on working with comfort eating and its link to internalised sexism; as well as co-presenting "Let's make a mess: racism, how do we talk about it?" with several colleagues.

 I use Worldwork as a tool to hold difficult conversations that go beyond polarisation.